STYLE SHEET

 Good leavers

-Good leaver provisions refer to scenarios where employees leave due to reasonable circumstances or reasons outside their control (e.g. retirement, redundancy or illness).
+Good leaver provisions generally refer to scenarios where employees leave due to reasonable circumstances or reasons outside their control ( with specific examples including retirement, redundancy or illness, or more broadly, when an employee is not a bad leaver).

 When a good leaver event occurs, all of the employee’s unvested options will automatically lapse, and their vested options are generally dealt with in one of the following ways: